Expensify/App/CONTRIBUTING.md

 If you'd like to create a new issue, please first make sure the issue does not exist in the [issue list](https://github.com/Expensify/Expensify.cash/issues).
 When creating a new issue, please include all the required information on the issue template.

 ## Payment for Contributions
 We are currently managing payment via Upwork.
 If you'd like to be paid for your contributions, please apply to fix the issue from our [Upwork issue list](https://www.upwork.com/ab/jobs/search/?q=Expensify%20React%20Native&sort=recency&user_location_match=2).
-Each issue will also link out to the associated Upwork job.
+Each issue in this repo will also link out to the associated Upwork job.

 ## Submitting a Pull Request
 #### Proposing a Change